 Whether they appreciate it or not.

-For more on how to interact with the post-Christian west as a Christian leader see our upcoming course The Art of Better Reaching.
+For more on how to interact with the post-Christian west as a Christian leader see our course The Art of Better Reaching.

 If you want more help responding to the skeptics, check out my book, The Problem of God: Answering a Skeptics Challenges to Christianity.